docopt/docopt/README.md

 `docopt` takes 1 required and 3 optional arguments:

-- `doc` should be a module docstring (`__doc__`) or some other string that describes **options** in human-readable format, that will be parsed to create the option parser.
-The (simple) rules of how to write such docstring (in order to generate option parser from it successfully) are given in the next section.
-A quick example of such string:
+- `doc` should be a module docstring (`__doc__`) or some other string that describes **options** in a human-readable format, that will be parsed to create the option parser.
+The simple rules of how to write such a docstring (in order to generate option parser from it successfully) are given in the next section.
+Here is a quick example of such a string:

         """Usage: your_program.py [options]

         -h --help     Show this.
         -v --verbose  Print more text.
         --quiet       Print less text.
-        -o FILE       Specify output file [default: ./test.txt]"""
+        -o FILE       Specify output file [default: ./test.txt]."""

 - `args` is an optional argument; by default it is supplied with options and arguments passed to your program (`sys.argv[1:]`).
-In case you want to supply something else, it should be in similar format as `sys.argv`, i.e. a list of strings, such as `['--verbose', '-o', 'hai.txt']`.
+In case you want to supply something else, it should be in the format similar to `sys.argv`, i.e. a list of strings, such as `['--verbose', '-o', 'hai.txt']`.

-- `help`, by default `True`, specifies whether the parser should automatically print the usage message (supplied as `doc`) in case `-h` or `--help` options are encountered.
-After showing the usage message, the program will terminate.
+- `help`, by default `True`, specifies whether the parser should automatically print the usage-message (supplied as `doc`) in case `-h` or `--help` options are encountered.
+After showing the usage-message, the program will terminate.
 If you want to handle `-h` or `--help` options manually (as all other options), set `help=False`.

 - `version`, by default `None`, is an optional argument that specifies the version of your program.
-If supplied, then, if the parser encounters `--version` option it will print the supplied version and terminate.
+If supplied, then, if the parser encounters `--version` option, it will print the supplied version and terminate.
-`version` could be any printable object, but most likely to be a string, e.g. `"2.1.0rc1"`.
+`version` could be any printable object, but most likely a string, e.g. `"2.1.0rc1"`.

 Note, when `docopt` is set to automatically handle `-h`, `--help` and